-- find a niche which screams for innovation, and see the way of bringing that much-desired transformation
+- find a niche that screams for innovation and see the way of bringing that much-desired transformation

 - or already have an application used for your business internally, which would be helpful for others too.
 Then you may consider migrating your traditional app to SaaS.

 Our client Bastian Jerichov, a chief product officer (CPO) of an accounting app called Billy.dk, has shared his experience of SaaS development.
 Knowing that accounting is a vital, yet complex and challenging part of every business, Billy's founder saw how to change it from a stressful nightmare into a duty any person can effortlessly cope with without hiring professional bookkeepers.

 Are you curious about what it took to develop one of the most popular SaaS accounting platforms in Denmark?
 There’s much more to it than just a brilliant idea…